inside top of book cover

 [ - ABO] – a very early introduction by an aboriginal population.

 Each bracket includes the pertaining location; [HAW - ] for Hawai‘i or [GUM - ] for Guam.
 The two island groups are separted by some 3,700 mi (6000 km) of the vast Pacific Ocean and human population contacts were very unlikely before the modern era.
-Consider that Spaniards were sailing between Mexico and the Philippines (making stops in the Marianas) some 400 years before Hawai‘i was known to the western world, an indication of just how isolated the Hawaiian Islands are in the Pacific Basin and a plant native to one island group might well have been introduced and natuaralized in another.
+Consider that Spaniards were sailing between Mexico and the Philippines (making stops in the Marianas) some 400 years before Hawai‘i was known to the western world, an indication of just how isolated the Hawaiian Islands are in the Pacific Basin.

 For Guam and the Marianas generally, we rely on Raulerson (2016) for a compilation of native vs. non-native (introduced) grasses found in that island group: 74 native (indigenous and endemic) taxa and 79 introduced taxa.